Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: I did a lot of javascript methods practice questions and just kinda..got in the vibe of switching my mindset up in regards to coding.
+**Today's Progress:** I did a lot of javascript methods practice questions and just kinda..got in the vibe of switching my mindset up in regards to coding.

 **Thoughts:** So I was following another course I have, from _Brad Traversy_, and it's just like, a shit load of Javascript algorithms and data science practice questions - like self-imposed homework, man, it's _amazing_.